Sachinsb27/master_baremetal_project_1/README.md

-baremetal projects using psoc4100splus microcontroller

-This project is related to adc
+baremetal projects using psoc4100splus microcontroller -This project is related to adc.

-blinking of led if the voltage is greater than 1.5 v
+-blink led 2.1 if the voltage is greater than 1.5V.